Mountain bike shoes for tours, trails and downhill

 MTB shoes for clip-in pedals have a completely different sole design.
 The rigid nylon soles are made for mounting the pedal plates and guarantee the best-possible power transfer.

-The composition of the shoe: different materials and shaft heights
+The composition of the shoe: different materials and collar heights

-Mountain bike shoes can be made from the most varied of materials.
-From synthetic leather, smooth leather or suede through to synthetic fibres or mesh fabrics, manufacturers of high-quality mountain bike shoes such as Shimano, Mavic and Vaude use every possible material.
+Mountain bike shoes can be made from a variety of materials.
+From synthetic leather, smooth leather or suede to synthetic fibres or mesh fabrics, manufacturers of high-quality mountain bike shoes such as Shimano, Mavic and Vaude use every possible material.

-Depending on the shoe design, the companies place particular importance on good fit, stability and good ventilation.
-Sporty mountain bike shoes are often equipped with mesh inserts for comfortable ventilation, while all-round and touring shoes tend to put more emphasis on good weather protection.
+Depending on the design, the companies place particular importance on good fit, stability and good ventilation.
+Mountain bike shoes are often equipped with mesh inserts for ventilation, while all-round and touring shoes tend to put more emphasis on good weather protection.
 MTB shoes are reinforced around the toe area and at the heel to protect the shoes from damage and to give the foot the stability required.

-Most all-round and racing shoes feature a low-cut shaft, which enables high freedom of movement and comfortable ventilation.
-Insulated winter shoes, on the other hand, are cut higher and come past the ankle.
+Most all-round and racing shoes feature a low-cut collar for more mobility and ventilation.
+Insulated winter shoes, on the other hand, are cut higher and reach higher than the ankle.
 Downhill shoes are also sometimes cut ankle high, because this provides extra stability for the feet, and better protection from injuries if there’s a crash.

 The lacing: classic or fast lacing system